TheHenryWills/CountryWrangler/README.md

 ## Basic Usage

 ### Country Name to Alpha 2
-The `name_to_alpha2` function takes in a string and searches for a corresponding Alpha 2 code in the database for both common and official country names in 34 different languages.
+`name_to_alpha2` takes in a string and searches for a corresponding Alpha 2 code in the database for both common and official country names in 34 different languages.
 If no match is found, `None` is returned.

 ```python
 import countrywrangler as cw